-• Notes Payable consist of the following at December 31, 2017,
+Notes Payable consist of the following at March 31, 2018,

 On February 8, 2017 the Company issued \$32,500 in convertible notes to an investor group.
-The notes have a maturity of six (6) months and interest rate of 8% per annum and are convertible at a price of 80% of the average closing bid prices on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
+The notes have a maturity of nine (9) months and interest rate of 8% per annum and are convertible at a price of 80% of the average closing bid prices on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$6,751.

 As previously disclosed, this note was assigned to a third party that is not affiliate with Black Forest during fiscal year 2017.
 At such time, the maturity date of the note was extended to June 30, 2018.
 On August 10, 2017, the Company entered into a Forbearance Agreement with SkyBridge Ventures LLC, whereby the date of conversion eligibility for a \$35,000 note held by SkyBridge was changed from August 8, 2017 to September 12, 2017.
 In addition, the note became convertible at a price of 50% of the lowest trading price of the Company's Common Stock during the twenty (20) trading days immediately prior to conversion.
-During the quarter there were several conversions of this note into common stock ranging between \$0.03 to \$0.04 per share leaving a balance as of December 31, 2017 of \$10,500.
+During the quarter the remaining balance of this note was converted into stock at a conversion price of \$.04505.